ElaineArchbold/DataCentricProject/README.md

 ## Features
 ### Existing Features
 The HOME page features a scrolling parallax effect, with three sections.
 Section one is an introductory paragraph from Mrs Hinch, taken from her book introduction.
 Section two is a shopping list, where users can select the most popular Mrs Hinch items that they may need to stock up on.
+The users choices are saved until unchecked using javascript.
 Section three contains iframes for YouTube and Instagram.
 The Instagram feed could be added here, with login details from Mrs Hinch.

 The TO-DO page uses a MongoDB database to allow the user to add, edit, update and remove items from their to-do list.
 They can use this list directly on the website and edit it as they go.